 The iMist suppression system and traditional fire sprinkler systems work in the same way when it comes to activation when there is a fire.
 Both systems wet the surface of the fuel, and the surrounding area, to cool and suppress the fire like a blanket of water.
-However, only
+However,

 the water mist fire suppression systems work in all